Contributing

 composer run-app

-You should see output in the terminal like the following examples that indicate xdebug is indeed enabled and running in the app:
+You should see output in the terminal like the following examples that indicate XDebug is indeed enabled and running in the app:

 app_1 | Enabling XDebug 3